 - Graduate students who have completed all course requirements and are in the dissertation only stage of their studies.

-- Undergraduate students who need less than 12 hours of credit to complete their degree requiements during their last semester.
+- Students who need less than 12 credits (Undergrad) or 10 credits (Graduate) to complete their degree requiements during their last semester.

 - For a detailed list of acceptable reasons, visit the RCL Eligibility page

 In either case the student must still complete a Reduction of Course Load Request Form at the beginning of each semester.